yanshay/SpoolEase/README.md

 To be clear: You CAN use this device in your business operations, even if those operations generate revenue.
 You CANNOT make money by selling, distributing, or providing services specifically related to this project or its components.

-If you're interested in commercial licensing, redistribution rights, or other activities not permitted under these terms, please contact spoolease@gmail.com for potential partnership opportunities.
+If you're interested in commercial licensing, redistribution rights, or other activities not permitted under these terms, please contact SpoolEase at gmail dot com for potential partnership opportunities.

 ## Required Components